openshift/cluster-monitoring-operator/hack/docgen/README.md

 ### How to run

-To run update the documentation run:
+To update the documentation, run:

 ```bash
 make docs --always-make